Paul Chihara: Career

+Film and television scores

-His close connection with music for dramatic forms extends into film and television, for which he has written nearly 100 scores.
-His first film score was for Roger Corman's Death Race 2000 (1975), and came at a point that he decided to leave academia to pursue a living as a composer.
+Chihara has written scores for some 90 film and television productions, beginning with 1975's Death Race 2000, and came at a point that he decided to leave academia to pursue a living as a composer.
 His exit from the university environment, and into film music also produced a change in his concert music.
 It was at this point that he moved away from the 12-tone and freely chromatic styles he had employed up to then, and embraced a more tonal style.

 He has worked with directors Sidney Lumet, Louis Malle, Michael Ritchie, and Arthur Penn.
 His film credits include Sweet Revenge (1976), I Never Promised You a Rose Garden (1977), The Bad News Bears Go to Japan (1978), A Fire in the Sky (1978), Prince of the City (1981), The Legend of Walks Far Woman (1982), The Survivors (1983), Crackers (1984), Impulse (1984), The Morning After (1986), Forever, Lulu (1987), The Killing Time (1987), Crossing Delancey (1988), and Penn & Teller Get Killed (1989).
 His television credits include The Dark Secret of Harvest Home, Dr. Strange, Brave New World, Noble House, Frederick Forsyth Presents (1989), and the pilot and theme music to Manimal, among others.

+Chihara has been nominated for two Primetime Emmy Awards during his career: Outstanding Music Composition for a Limited Series, Movie or Special for San Francisco Ballet: The Tempest (aired on Great Performances) and Outstanding Music Direction for Live from Lincoln Center.

-He also composed the score for Shōgun: The Musical, based on James Clavell's novel.
+He was an arranger of the Broadway revue Sophisticated Ladies, based on the music of Duke Ellington.
+It won two Tony Awards (out of eight nominations, including for Best Musical).
+Chihara also composed the score for Shōgun: The Musical, based on James Clavell's novel.
 Shōgun had a short run on Broadway, from November 1990 to January 1991.

+Academia

+Chihara was an associate professor at UCLA from 1966 through 1971.
+He also had posts at the California Institute of Technology and the California Institute of the Arts during the 70s.
+He rejoined the faculty of UCLA's newly-formed Herb Alpert School of Music in 2009, where he founded and headed the Visual Media Program until 2015.
+As of 2026, Chihara is on the faculty of New York University as an Artist Faculty in Film Music.

-Chihara's notable students include James Horner, Sean Friar, Joseph Trapanese, and Cynthia Tse Kimberlin.
+His notable students include James Horner, Sean Friar, Joseph Trapanese, and Cynthia Tse Kimberlin.